What are your chances of acceptance?

 Application Deadline: N/A

 Do you have at least 12 months of music education, but are interested in applying your talents to jazz?
 The SJW Jazz Camp can give you the learning opportunity you have been looking for!
 This one-week program features masterclasses along with courses in musicianship and jazz theory taught by renowned jazz artists.
-The camp is specifically designed for high school vocalists and instrumentalists up to 18 years old, and no former jazz experience is required.
+The camp is specifically designed for vocalists and instrumentalists ages 12 and older.
+No former jazz experience is required to participate.
 Need and merit-based financial aid is available to students aged 17 and under.

 Location: Boston University Tanglewood Institute (Lenox, MA)